 Elevation: 616 ft

 One of our very favorite kid friendly hikes in the Bay Area, Uvas Canyon is absolutely stunning.
-Much of the area can be dry and brown, so it’s a treat to see lush greenery and flowing water.
+Much of this San Jose hiking trail area can be dry and brown, so it’s a treat to see lush greenery and flowing water.
 The trail is somewhat steep but definitely doable for kids, and the bridge crossings make it extra fun.

 Generally, reservations are required on weekends, but the park is currently requiring reservations at all times.
 Go in early-late spring for the most water.

 While I love many of the hikes on this list, Castle Rock is a favorite with our kids.
 The trail itself is relatively short without much elevation gain, but the real attraction is all of the huge boulders to climb!
 It basically feels like a giant playground with lots of little steps, huge rocks, tall trees, and tiny cave-like spaces.
 One of our favorite easy hikes in San Jose.

 Elevation: 1043 ft in full

 This newer open space is filled with stunning redwoods and is wonderfully close to San Jose itself, making it easy hike in San Jose to get to.
 While the full loop is 5.3 miles it’s easy to do an out and back of about 2 miles – perfect hike with toddlers.
 It’s great option if you want to quickly hike with kids in San Jose.

 Almaden Quicksilver County Park has a number of great trails at all levels of difficulty.
 This one is great for hiking with kids since it’s relatively short but still involves some great views.
 We also like going up the mine trail, and then turning right at the old mine to come back down the shorter path (also about 2 miles for the loop).
 It’s one of our favorite areas for South Bay hikes!

 Distance: 2.2 mi